ciel-lang/CIEL/docs/serapeum.md

 hash table provided is *not* checked to ensure that the existing pairings KEY-TYPE and VALUE-TYPE -- not unless STRICT-TYPES is also specified.

 ## MAKE-HASH-TABLE-FUNCTION

 ARGLIST: `(&rest args &key &allow-other-keys)`

 FUNCTION: Call `hash-table-function' on a fresh hash table.
 ARGS can be args to `hash-table-function' or args to `make-hash-table', as they are disjoint.

 ## DELETE-FROM-HASH-TABLE

 ARGLIST: `(table &rest keys)`

 FUNCTION: Return TABLE with KEYS removed (as with `remhash').
 Cf. `delete-from-plist' in Alexandria.

 ## PAIRHASH

 ARGLIST: `(keys data &optional hash-table)`

 FUNCTION: Like `pairlis', but for a hash table.

-Unlike `pairlis', KEYS and DATA are only required to be sequences, not lists.
+Unlike `pairlis', KEYS and DATA are only required to be sequences (of the same length), not lists.

 By default, the hash table returned uses `eql' as its tests.
 If you want a different test, make the table yourself and pass it as the